romainsdatascience/romainsdatascience.github.io/_posts/2020-04-10-BreastCancerWisconsin.md

 There is no NaN value anymore and all the columns are in the appropriate type.
-The dataset is very 'clean' in the sense that nearly none data cleaning is needed. (it the reason why i have chosen this data)
+The dataset is very 'clean' in the sense that nearly none data cleaning is needed (it the reason why i have chosen this data).

 ## Exploration Data Analysis